What is Making Tax Digital?

 Making tax digital or MTD for short is the name given to the governments initiative which is tasked with improving the UK tax system through the use of digital solutions.

-The MTD project is involving many different types of tax including VAT, income tax and corporation tax.
+The MTD project is involving many different types of tax including VAT and income tax.

-MTD for income tax is also known as ITSA which stands for income tax for self assessment.
-MTD for ITSA is specifically aimed at people who complete a self assessment tax return for example self employed individuals and landlords.
+MTD for income tax is specifically aimed at people who complete a self assessment tax return including self employed individuals and landlords.

-MTD for ITSA means that self employed individuals and landlords with an income of more than £50,000 will need to follow the MTD for ITSA requirements.
+Making tax digital for income tax means that self employed individuals and landlords with an income of more than £50,000 will need to follow the MTD requirements from April 2026.

 - All accounting records should be kept electronically using accountancy software or other digital option.